Okpainmo/aws-ec2-node-express-deployment-project/README.md

 cd your-project-name
 ```

+5. Re-create all the environmental variables files earlier deleted - this time, you're sure not to have any issues with Git ignoring them, since they are no longer being tracked.

-2a.
-Proceed to install all dependencies and dev-dependencies.
+6. Proceed to install all dependencies and dev-dependencies.

 **with current project versions**: